 In step 2 you will get an overview of the request, and you can make changes before submitting the request.

 Once a request has been submitted, you can choose to approve it right away or close the request for later approval.

-To manage their request, go to Schedule > Absence requests, where you will find an overview for all Absence requests you can manage (or have already approved or denied).
+To manage their request, go to Schedule > Leave requests, where you will find an overview for all absence requests you can manage (or have already approved or denied).